 Gateway to the Senses

-These two almond-shaped groups of nuclei located in the medial temporal lobe, known as the amygdala are a gateway of sensory input mostly connected to emotion and reaction.
-Since danger requires instant response for survival, it overrides all other responses.
-This response is called a “Pavlovian” mechanism in that this part of the brain works through association.
+Located in the medial temporal lobe, the amygdala is a gateway of all sensory input from the outside world.
+Since danger requires instant response for survival, amygdala can override all other responses.
+This response is called a “Pavlovian” mechanism because this part of the brain works through association.

 If a sound in the external world occurs right before something painful happens, you associate that sound with the painful event and then that sound will then later trigger a protective defense response.
 But if the sound occurs just before food, when you’re hungry, then the sound will be associated with that kind of a positive or a repetitive event. -Joseph Ledoux, the Big Think

-The associative brain serves an important function but it is sloppy, often causing us to react when we don’t really need to.
+The associative brain serves an important function but it is sloppy.
+Often it causes us to react when we don’t really need to.
 Not everything from our past that is associated with pleasure or pain is consistent or even rational.
-We tend to be more reactive than proactive, and respond to association more than rational thought.
+We tend to be more reactive than proactive, and respond to association more than from rational thought.
 It is deeply wired into our biology through thousands of years of evolution.

 Marketers and others know that humans are easy to manipulate through fear and association.
-That’s why a lady in a bikini is used to sell sports cars to middle-aged men.
-That’s also why taking a date to a scary movie, or on a roller coaster, or a fast motorcycle ride creates a deep emotional bond of safety through having “made it through” a high-adrenaline or scary experience together.
+That’s why a lady wearing a bikini is used to sell sports cars to middle-aged men.
+That’s also why taking a date to a scary movie, or on a roller coaster, or a fast motorcycle ride creates a deep emotional bond.
+Through having “made it through” a high-adrenaline or scary experience together you associate each other with “safety”.
 Most of these responses are happening on a subconscious level, but it doesn’t need to be this way.

 Unresolved trauma places us in an unconscious state of reactionary behavior as well.
-We may react to anything that even slightly reminds us of a traumatic event… unless we resolve that emotional trauma.
-Since trauma is part of life, and since the amygdala is an important part of our brains, let’s get to know this aspect of being human so that we can make choices more consciously.
+Unless we resolve that emotional trauma, we may react to anything that even slightly reminds us of that traumatic event.
+Trauma is part of life, and the amygdala is an important part of our brains.
+So let’s get to know this aspect of being human.
+This will help us make choices more consciously.

 Emotional Hijacking

 Emotional hijacking, also known as “amygdala hijacking”, is a term coined by Daniel Goleman in his famous book, Emotional Intelligence, Why it can matter more than IQ.
-We all know what it’s like to “lose it”, “over-react”, or have an “emotional melt-down” etc. Though it can be funny to witness in others, or embarrassing to experience in ourselves, there is a sophisticated reason the amygdala has this power over our rational mind.
+We all know what it’s like to “lose it”, “over-react”, or have an “emotional melt-down” etc. It can be funny to witness in others, or embarrassing to experience in ourselves.
+There is a sophisticated reason the amygdala has this power over our rational mind.

 Bringing Mindfulness into the Equation

-Since amygdala hijackings bypass our thinking centers, consciously invoking our brains through counting, reading, or problem-solving can re-activate the neocortex and restore balance to the nervous system.
-Since reactionary states are associated with the sympathetic nervous system, sitting and taking 10 deep breaths will help the nervous system shift into parasympathetic mode which is nurturing and relaxing to the system.
+Amygdala hijackings bypass our thinking centers.
+So practices like counting, reading, or problem-solving can re-activate the neocortex and restore balance to the nervous system.
+By requiring us to use our rational brain we can calm our reactive brain.
+Reactionary states are associated with the sympathetic nervous system.
+So sitting and taking 10 deep breaths will help the nervous system shift into parasympathetic mode.
+This is nurturing and relaxing to our system.
+Small conscious behaviors can really help us restore balance.

-All of the adrenaline and cortisol that is released into our bodies during moments of stress is often absorbed in our psoas muscle, which is a core muscle central to fight/flight.
+All of the adrenaline and cortisol that is released into our bodies during moments of stress is often absorbed in our psoas muscle.
+This core muscle is central to fight/flight.
 There are many stretches in yoga and other methods for releasing the stored stress in the psoas.
 For example, the brain changes when you meditate.
-Any daily practice of meditation, mindfulness, breathing, or yoga, will reduce the overall reactivity in your system and allow you to be less easily hijacked.
+Any daily practice of meditation, mindfulness, breathing, or yoga, will reduce the overall reactivity in your system.
+This makes it harder for your amygdala to get hijacked.

 Jacob Devaney